thunder/thunder-distribution/README.md

 For general help using Thunder, please refer to [the official Thunder documentation](https://thunder.github.io/thunder-documentation).

 ### Community support
-For additional help, you can use one of this channel to ask question:
+For additional help, you can use one of these channels to ask questions:

 * [Slack](https://thunder.org/contact-us) (highly recommended for faster support)
 * [Twitter](https://twitter.com/ThunderCoreTeam)